Skip to content

 I have a file called “Top Secret Mashed Potatoes Recipe.txt” and a "Back to the Future 4 Script.txt" file in the same "VIP Only" directory.
 As you can see, the user Jack Black currently has permissions on one file but not the other.

-However, once I run the above script, PowerShell will copy the permissions from "Top Secret Mashed Potatoes Recipe.txt" to "Back to the Future 4 Script.txt."
+However, once I run the above script, PowerShell copies the permissions from "Top Secret Mashed Potatoes Recipe.txt" to "Back to the Future 4 Script.txt."

 $acl = Get-Acl 'path' $AccessRule = New-Object System.Security.AccessControl.FileSystemAccessRule("username","permission","allow or deny") $acl.SetAccessRule($AccessRule) $acl | Set-Acl 'path'